deepzlk/ME-NET/README.md

 ---

+### Multi-Exit Network Training (Eight Exits)

-## Multi-Exit Network with Multiple Exits
+Train a Multi-Exit Network with eight intermediate classifiers.

-Train networks containing larger numbers of exits:

 ```bash
 python train_menm8.py
 ```

-This script is mainly used for studying the effect of exit quantity.
+This script is mainly used to investigate the influence of the number of exits.

 ---

-## Testing
+## Evaluation

-Evaluate trained models:
+Evaluate the trained model.

 ```bash
 python test_menm.py
 ```

-The script reports classification accuracy for all exits and the final classifier.
+The testing script reports:

+- Classification accuracy of each exit
+- Final classifier accuracy
+- Overall model performance

 ---

-# Intermediate Classifier Configuration
+## Intermediate Classifier Configuration

-Intermediate classifier structures can be modified in:
+The intermediate classifier (IC) configurations are located in

 ```text
 models/util/